 Where is my money going?

 We mainly spend our donation funds on lab facilities, supplies & equipment, and payments to contractors & other 3rd party service providers in order to support our work.
 We currently have two part-time contractors paid to work on the project (Yann: lead scientist, and Anthony: operations and fundraising lead).
-We get an average of $7k in individual donations per year, and in April, we received a grant of $24k.
+We get an average of $7k in individual donations per year, and in April of 2020, we received a grant of $24k.

 What has the organization accomplished with their funds so far?